What is exam result tampering or hacking?

 Even more concerning was an incident in India in 2020 where ten medical graduates applying for eligibility to practice medicine in India were found to have hacked into the server to adjust their scores from a failing to a passing grade by adding their names to the list of students who passed.
 Their hack was discovered but if it had not been, they might have been able to practice medicine without the right qualifications, resulting in devastating health and safety mistakes likely occurring.

-Although tampering usually arises from test takers who seek shortcuts to the benefits that exam success brings, it’s also not always test takers who subvert exam scores. and adjust scores too, illustrated well by a scandal in Atlanta some years ago where many teachers were found to have tampered with students’ exam papers by erasing incorrect answers and correcting them.
+Although tampering usually arises from test takers who seek shortcuts to the benefits that exam success brings, it’s also not always test takers who subvert exam scores.
+Teachers can be under pressure to produce good results and adjust scores too, illustrated well by a scandal in Atlanta some years ago where many teachers were found to have tampered with students’ exam papers by erasing incorrect answers and correcting them.